-- GI = annual gross income, where positive, over the previous three years - n = number of the previous three years for which gross income is positive - α = 15 per cent, which is set by the BCBS, relating the industry wide level of required capital to the industry wide level of the indicator.
+GI = annual gross income, where positive, over the previous three years n = number of the previous three years for which gross income is positive

+- α = 15 per cent, which is set by the BCBS, relating the industry wide level of required capital to the industry wide level of the indicator. - 9.3.2.
-9.3.2.
 Gross income is defined as "Net interest income" plus "net non-interest income".
-It is intended that this measure should:

-- (i) be gross of any provisions (e.g., for unpaid interest) and write-offs made during the year; - be gross of operating expenses, including fees paid to outsourcing service providers, in addition to fees paid for services that are outsourced, fees received by banks that provide outsourcing services shall be included in the definition of gross income; - (iii) exclude reversal during the year in respect of provisions and write-offs made during the previous year(s); - (iv) exclude income recognised from the disposal of items of movable and immovable property; - (v) exclude realised profits/losses from the sale of securities in the "held to maturity" category; - (vi) exclude income from legal settlements in favour of the bank; - (vii) exclude other extraordinary or irregular items of income and expenditure; and - (viii) exclude income derived from insurance activities (i.e., income derived by writing insurance policies) and insurance claims in favour of the bank.
+It is intended that this measure should: - (i) be gross of any provisions (e.g., for unpaid interest) and write-offs made during the year; - (ii) be gross of operating expenses, including fees paid to outsourcing service providers, in addition to fees paid for services that are outsourced, fees received by banks that provide outsourcing services shall be included in the definition of gross income; - (iii) exclude reversal during the year in respect of provisions and write-offs made during the previous year(s); - (iv) exclude income recognised from the disposal of items of movable and immovable property;

-9.3.3 Banks are advised to compute capital charge for operational risk under the Basic Indicator Approach as follows:

-- (a) Average of [Gross Income alpha(α)] for each of the last three financial years, excluding years of negative or zero gross income as mentioned in paragraph 9.3.1. - (b) Gross income = Net profit (+) Provisions & contingencies (+) operating expenses (Schedule 16) (-) items (iii) to (viii) of paragraph 9.3.2.

-(c) Alpha (α) = 15 per cent

-9.3.4 As a point of entry for capital calculation, no specific criteria for use of the Basic Indicator Approach are set out in these directions.
-Nevertheless, banks using this approach are encouraged to comply with the Basel Committee's guidance 'Principles for the Sound Management of Operational Risk', June 2011, and the 'Guidance Note on Management of Operational Risk', issued by the Reserve Bank of India in October 2005.

-9.3.5 Once the bank has calculated the capital charge for operational risk under BIA, it has to multiply this with 12.5 and arrive at the notional risk weighted asset (RWA) for operational risk.
+- (v) exclude realised profits/losses from the sale of securities in the "banking book": - (vi) exclude income from legal settlements in favour of the bank; - (vii) exclude other extraordinary or irregular items of income and expenditure; and - (viii) exclude income derived from insurance activities (i.e., income derived by writing insurance policies) and insurance claims in favour of the bank. - 9.3.3 Banks are advised to compute capital charge for operational risk under the Basic Indicator Approach as follows: - (a) Average of [Gross Income alpha(α)] for each of the last three financial years, excluding years of negative or zero gross income as mentioned in paragraph 9.3.1. - (b) Gross income = Net profit (+) Provisions & contingencies (+) operating expenses (Schedule 16) (-) items (iii) to (viii) of paragraph 9.3.2. - (c) Alpha (α) = 15 per cent - 9.3.4 As a point of entry for capital calculation, no specific criteria for use of the Basic Indicator Approach are set out in these guidelines.
+Nevertheless, banks using this approach are encouraged to comply with the 'Revisions to the Principles for the Sound Management of Operational Risk' and 'Principles for Operational Resilience' issued by Basel Committee on Banking Supervision in March 2021, and the 'Guidance Note on Management of Operational Risk', issued by the Reserve Bank of India in October 2005.
+Further, banks are also encouraged to be in readiness for migrating to the new Standardised Approach prescribed in 'Master Direction on Minimum Capital Requirements for Operational Risk' dated June 26, 2023. - 9.3.5 Once the bank has calculated the capital charge for operational risk under the Basic Indicator Approach, it has to multiply this with 12.5 and arrive at the notional risk weighted asset (RWA) for operational risk.